Hoybaby/React-Memories-Share/README.md

 BACK-END/SERVER

-In order to make sure my database connection is
+In order to make sure my database connection is secure, I created a env file which is an enviromental variable.
+The environmental variable contains the information of my MONGODB connection which helps me store data later.
+Once the `env` file is created, I had to install a package into the server folder so the application can read from the `env` file properly.
+To install this package, the command is `npm install dotenv --save`.
+After installed, an import is required which is `import * as dotenv from 'dotenv` and then need to call it in the file as `dotenv.config();`.